 3. Weak Matrix Structure

-In strong matrix organization structure, the project manager has extensive authority and power and the functional managers have limited roles.
+In a strong matrix organization structure, the project manager has extensive authority and power and the functional managers have limited roles.
 The project manager has full authority on the project budget.
-The strong matrix organization structure have the characteristics of the projectized organizational structure.
+The strong matrix organization structure has the characteristics of the projectized structure.

 In balanced matrix organization structure, power and authority are shared between the project manager and the functional managers.
 The project manager and functional managers control the project’s budget together.

-In weak matrix organization structure, the project manager has limited role but the functional managers have authority and power.
+In a weak matrix organization structure, the project manager has a limited role but the functional managers have authority and power.
 The project manager works like an expediter or a coordinator.
 Therefore the functional managers have authority on the project budget.
-The weak matrix organization structure have the characteristics of the functional organizational structure.
+The weak matrix organization structure has the characteristics of the functional organizational structure.

 Advantages of Matrix Organizational Structure

 Below are some of the advantages of this organizational structure.

-- Experts and equipments can be shared across projects.
+- Experts and equipment can be shared across projects.
 This enables to use resources efficiently and prevents losses.

 - Cooperation and communication between departments and units are well.